nephio-project/porch/docs/content/en/docs/1_overview/_index.md

 * **GitOps integration** - All changes are committed to Git with full history.
 Works seamlessly with [Flux](https://fluxcd.io/), [Config Sync](https://docs.cloud.google.com/kubernetes-engine/config-sync/docs/how-to/installing-config-sync) and other GitOps deployment tools.

-* **Multi-repository orchestration** - Manage packages across multiple Git and OCI repositories from a single control plane.
+* **Multi-repository orchestration** - Manage packages across multiple Git repositories from a single control plane.
 Controllers can automate cross-repository operations.

 * **Collaboration and governance** - Multiple users and automation can work on packages concurrently.
 Draft revisions provide workspace isolation before publication.

 * **Repository synchronization** - Porch detects changes made directly in Git (outside Porch) and synchronizes its cache.
-Supports both Porch-managed and externally-managed packages.
+Supports Porch-managed packages.

+{{% alert title="Note" color="primary" %}}
+Making manual changes to the packages in Git without using Porch as the orchestrator is risky and not recommended.
+{{% /alert %}}

 * **Standard kpt packages** - Packages remain standard kpt packages.
 No vendor lock-in or Porch specific DSL "code" in kpt packages.